Open menu button Close menu button

 Rupal Gupta

-Assistant Professor
+Associate Professor

-Rupal Gupta is an Assistant Professor in the Chemistry department and a member of the Chemistry, Biochemistry and Physics PhD programs at the CUNY Graduate Center.
+Rupal Gupta is an Associate Professor in the Chemistry department and a member of the Chemistry, Biochemistry and Physics PhD programs at the CUNY Graduate Center.
 Dr. Gupta is interested in studying human antimicrobial proteins using biophysical and spectroscopic methodologies.
 Memebers of the Gupta lab are investigating both the processes undertaken by pathogens during invasion of a host (human) cell and the responses executed by the host cell during such an attack.
 The laboratory employs advance magnetic resonance (EPR and solid-state NMR) spectroscopies and computational methodologies to examine events at the interface of chemistry and biology.
 These studies will provide atomic-level understanding of fundamental processes in the human body during infection.

 Degrees